breakin/snestistics/docs/tutorial-predict.md

 Predicted jump at 9DDF23 jumped inside instruction at 9DDF19.
 Consider adding a "hint branch_always/branch_never 9DDF19" annotation.
 Predicted jump at 9FFF67 jumped inside instruction at 9FFEE7.
 Consider adding a "hint branch_always/branch_never 9FFEE7" annotation.
 ~~~~~~~~~~~~~~~~
 This means that the prediction heuristic chickened out a few times because it seems like taking a jump led to a weird situation.
-Lets investigate the 3rd and 4th of these.
+Let's investigate the 3rd and 4th of these.

 First we have a branch that is always taken in the emulated session.
 The predictor tries to not take it but all of the predicted ops looks like broken code:
 ~~~~~~~~~~~~~~~~